instManuals/parr1241/parrBombCalorimeter.md

 1. If dry, re-assemble all components and place them back in the calorimeter.

 # Precautions
-- Always wear safety goggles.
-- Do not overcharge the bomb: The sample should never release more than 8000 calories when burned in oxygen (always start with < 0.7 g of sample if unsure, and *never* use more than 1.5 g of combustible material).
+- Do not overcharge the bomb.
+The sample should never release more than 8000 calories when burned in oxygen (always start with < 0.7 g of sample if unsure, and *never* use more than 1.5 g of combustible material).
 - Do not overcharge the bomb with too much oxygen (use no more than 30 atm for most samples and 40 atm is absolute maximum).
 - Do not fire the bomb if it is leaking (look for O2 gas bubbles escaping from it).
 - Always ensure the bomb is fully submerged in water during firing.

 # General Notes
-- Label ALL samples/containers with:
+- *Label ALL samples/containers with:*
       1. What the sample **composition** is (e.g. 0.5 M Nitric Acid in Water).
 Be as descriptive as possible!
       2. The **date** the sample was created.
       3. Your **name**.